Reviews

 Stash Jars

-Good savings habits are essential to a healthy financial life.
-Douugh allows you to create any short-term savings subaccounts as you want.
-Known as Savings or Stash Jars, you can give each subaccount its short-term goal or purpose.
+Strong savings habits are crucial for financial wellness.
+Douugh lets you create unlimited short-term savings subaccounts, called Savings or Stash Jars, each with its own specific goal or purpose.

-All new Douugh users automatically start with an Emergency Jar which is intended to be a rainy day fund.
-The built-in goal of the Emergency Jar is $1,000, though you can customize the goal amount if you wish.
+All new users automatically receive an Emergency Jar designed as a rainy day fund.
+While the default Emergency Jar goal is $1,000, you can customize this amount as needed.

-Your money in your Stash Jars is FDIC insured for up to $250,000.
-However, the balances don’t earn interest.
+Money in Stash Jars carries FDIC insurance up to $250,000, though balances don’t earn interest.

 Grow Jars or Portfolio Jars

-Exchange-traded funds or ETFs are used to build diversified portfolios.
-Depending on your financial goals and risk tolerance, you can choose from three portfolio types: Conservative, Moderate, and Aggressive.
+Exchange-traded funds (ETFs) build diversified portfolios.
+Based on your financial goals and risk tolerance, choose from three portfolio types: Conservative, Moderate, and Aggressive.

 Automate your Account

-The key selling point of Douugh is its automation feature.
-The algorithms will tell you much you have left to spend and ways to maximize your savings and investments.
+Douugh’s primary selling point is its automation capability.
+The algorithms calculate available spending money and suggest ways to maximize savings and investments.

 Pulse Account Dashboard

-Called “a real-time read on your financial fitness,” Pulse provides a dashboard that clearly shows you a snapshot of your finances.
-By linking up external accounts to your Douugh account, you can view your complete net worth.
+Described as “a real-time read on your financial fitness,” Pulse offers a dashboard with a clear financial snapshot.
+Linking external accounts to your Douugh account enables complete net worth viewing.

 What does Douugh Cost?

-The Douugh bank account with all the fantastic features is available for $4.99 per month.
-There are no overdraft, maintenance, or transfer fees.
-Douugh’s bank accounts also have no minimum balance requirements.
+The Douugh bank account with all its robust features costs $4.99 monthly.
+There are no overdraft, maintenance, or transfer fees, plus no minimum balance requirements.

 • $2.50 fee for out-of-network ATM cash withdrawals